Getting Started - By Students, For Students: Home

-About the Peer Research Consultants
+About the Research Consultants

 This guide was created by students for students.

-Choose a topic
+- Choosing a topic

-Find books, journal articles, news, videos, images, primary sources, government documents, and more
+- Finding books, journal articles, news, videos, images, primary sources, government documents, and more

-Evaluate sources for relevance and reliability
+- Evaluating sources for relevance and reliability

-Request sources from other libraries
+- Requesting sources from other libraries

-Peer Research Consultants in the Mary Idema Pew Library and Steelcase Library are Grand Valley students who are trained in many aspects of library research.
+Research Consultants in the Mary Idema Pew Library and Steelcase Library are Grand Valley students who are trained in many aspects of library research.
 The research consultants are skilled in navigating the Grand Valley State University databases, refining search terms, brainstorming topic ideas, and evaluating resources.

-The consultant will be able to assist you in all of these areas, and help you to become more comfortable with navigating the Grand Valley databases.
+The consultant will be able to assist you in all of these areas and help you to become more comfortable with navigating the Grand Valley databases.